krishaamer/green-filter-research/research/literature/ai.md

 > making the right identification after five minutes of questioning. … I
 > believe that at the end of the century the use of words and general
 > educated opinion will have altered so much that one will be able to
-> speak of machines thinking without expecting to be contradicted.”*
+> speak of machines thinking without expecting to be contradicted.”* -
-> -@stanfordencyclopediaofphilosophyTuringTest2021
+> from @stanfordencyclopediaofphilosophyTuringTest2021

-Today, AI-based solutions are a mainstay in medical research, drug development, patient care (\[@LEITE20212515;
+Today, AI-based solutions are a mainstay in medical research, drug development, patient care \[@LEITE20212515;
-@holzingerAILifeTrends2023\]), quickly finding potential vaccine candidates during the COVID19 pandemic (@ZAFAR2022249), self-driving vehicles (cars, delivery robots, drones in the sea, air), as well as AI-based assistants, which will be the focus here.
+@holzingerAILifeTrends2023\], quickly finding potential vaccine candidates during the COVID19 pandemic \[@ZAFAR2022249\], self-driving vehicles (cars, delivery robots, drones in the sea, air), as well as AI-based assistants, which will be the focus here.